calvinmetcalf/medium/README.md

+a presentation I made with [Big](https://github.com/tmcw/big), but big now can be done in markdown.  inside the span with the id "md" its all markdown with paragraphs turned into divs, aka just leave an empty line between your slides.
+##
 This is a ridiculous presentation system that works great for creative, hurried people.
 See [the demo](http://macwright.org/big) for an example of it working.